I BELIEVE the impact you will make, is how free you ARE.

 I’M NOT GOING TO PRETEND THAT BECAUSE I HAVE A FANCY WEBSITE AND SOME COOL STORIES I HAVE LIFE FIGURED OUT.

 I see life as a big game.
 I believe in play.
+And one of my highest values is failing… spectacularly.

 I felt depressed a few years back because I was too tired to keep travelling all the time.
 I had settled in a beautiful part of the world – Byron Bay – but I thought travel was my purpose.
 And I coudn’t live it any more.
 I went to a doctor to see what I could do, and instead of prescribing me medication… he asked me what I meant by the fact that travel is my purpose.